kollia/selfTables/README.md

 ```
 You see that the container `STObjectContainer` need a name.
 This is also for the database which have as default the name `main-menue`.
 (If you need an second other database, you have to define in the constructor)<br />
-To link to the other container the container object is implemented with `->needContainer(<object>)` and you have access to them over an button like the other tables.
+To link to the this created other container, the container object is implemented with `->needContainer(<object>)` and you have access to them over an button like the other tables.
 It is also possible to link to an container over an table entry, see below as in the table Bill to Order.

 Now let us organize the scripts inside two files.<br />